 A few femme fatales of Film Noir.
 Screenshots by me.

 I think it must have been a lot of fun for the actresses to be able to play these women in this way.
-When you look at the roles of Noir actresses film credits, you’ll often find that their Noir characters are the most memorable and interesting roles of their career.
+When you look at the roles of Noir actresses film credits, you’ll often find that their Noir characters are the most memorable and interesting roles of their careers.

 Mention Stanwyck, Bacall, Jane Greer, Marie Windsor, Peggy Cummins or Lana Turner and what is the first film of theirs that usually gets mentioned?
 Nine times out of ten it is their Noir films such as Double Indemnity, The Big Sleep, Out Of The Past, The Narrow Margin, Gun Crazy and The Postman Always Rings Twice respectively.
 These strong female roles remain as memorable and impressive today as they were when these films were first released.